monacca1/nuggit/README.md

 It will show the branch, date/time, directory, commit message and which submodule references were also added and committed upoon a nuggit commit.
 -Command:
   - `nuggit log`
--Example:
+- Example:
   - Show the entire nuggit log: `nuggit log`
   - Show he nuggit commands AND the git commands that were executed: `nuggit log -a`
   - Clear the nuggit log: `nuggit -c` or `nuggit -clear`

 ### nuggit merge
 - Merge the specified branch into the currently checked out branch in the root repository and all nested submodules.
-NOTE: there is a nuance when attempting to merge master into the checked out branch.
-More specifically, master is typically used as the "default tracking branch", however this is not always the case.
-And since each submodule could technically have a different (name for the) default tracking branch, there is a special form for the merge command for the case when we want to merge the "default tracking branch" into the working branch.
-- to merge one working branch into another working branch, or to merge the working branch into the default tracking branch (i.e. master), first check out the destination branch, then execute `nuggit merge <source branch name>`
+- To merge one working branch into another working branch, or to merge the working branch into the default tracking branch (i.e. master), first check out the destination branch, then execute `nuggit merge <source branch name>`
-- to merge a branch "foo" into the default tracking branch (i.e. master), check out the default tracking branch (`nuggit checkout --default`), then `nuggit merge foo`
+- To merge a branch into the default tracking branch (i.e. master), check out the default tracking branch (`nuggit checkout --default`), then `nuggit merge <branch>`

-----******************************

-- TO DO - NOT FINISHED.
-- example
-  - `nuggit_merge.pl <branch_name> -m "commit message"`
-  - TO DO - RIGHT NOW THE COMMIT MESSAGE IS NOT HONORED.

-### nuggit_merge_default.pl
-- merge the default branch into the working branch recursively
-- no arguments provided.
-- this script will identify the default branch for the root repo and the submodules individually
-- this is intended to be done before pushing changes prior to merging the working branch back into the default branch.
+- To merge master or default tracking branch into a working branch, first ensure that the intended destination branch is checked out (meaning that it is the working branch).
+Instead of explicitly merging master into the checked out branch we merge the default tracking branch into the working branch.
+The command to do this is `nuggit merge --default`.
+It is a good idea to do this before trying to merge your working branch into master (or default tracking branch).
+#### Handling merge conflicts
+- if there is a merge conflict the output will indicate:

-merge
+`>nuggit merge --default
+No branch specified for merge, assuming default remote Source branch is:
+Destination branch is the current branch: JIRA-BARNEY-1 CONFLICT (content): Merge conflict in sm2.txt
+Merge aborted with conflicts.
+Please resolve (stash or edit & stage) then run "nuggit_merge.pl --continue" to continue. at /project/sie/users/monacca1/nuggit_sandbox/bin/nuggit_merge.pl line 358.`

 pull